Antony to Man Utd: Ajax reject £76.3m bid for winger from Erik Ten Hag's new club

 Speaking earlier this week, Ajax boss Alfred Schreuder said he was confident Antony would remain at the club - and appeared to take a swipe at the fact that United are not playing in the Champions League.

-"As I already said today, the money involved nowadays is ridiculous, of course.
+"As I already said, the money involved nowadays is ridiculous, of course.
 But if you look at our group, since I arrived we have already sold five or six key players.
 I disapprove if we were to sell another player."

+"For sure, we hope he will be the next star of Ajax."
+It was July 2020 and Erik ten Hag, Ajax's manager at the time, was introducing Antony, the club's new £20m signing from Sao Paulo.

+"We at Ajax are always trying to strive for the top," added Ten Hag.
+"So I expect he will do his best to reach that level of expectation.
+The rest, we will see in the future."

 Who will be on the move this summer before the transfer window closes at 11pm on September 1?